jrmeyerhofer/LITA2017/Lesson_1/README.md

 3. Note the Google Doc like environment.
 4. Name our file: LITA 2017 Test script (Lesson One)
 5. Examine the File menu<br/>
-See Version History where you can see all the coding changes after a save Manage Versions...
+"See Version History" is where you can see all the coding changes after a save.<br/>
-Project Properties
+"Manage Versions..." allows you to create versions of your code for deployment.<br/>
+"Project Properties" contains detailed Google information about your project.
+Good to know it's there.<br/>
 6. Examine the Edit menu
 7. Examine the View menu
 8. Examine the Run menu